rickconlee/IaC-Portfolio/Setup/README.md

 You will need the following items to get everything in this lab working correctly:

 - Virtualbox
-- A WIndows 2008 Server R2 ISO (I have mine from back when I had my TechNet subscription)
+- A Windows 2008 Server R2 ISO (I have mine from back when I had my TechNet subscription)
 - Ubuntu Server 22.04 ISO's
 - Windows 10 or Windows 11 ISO's (for the workstations)